Difference Between Ball Valve and Gate Valve

 • Durability

 Ultimately, the user’s wants and tastes dictate the type of valve to use.
 It would be best to have a valve that can handle a lot of wear and tear.
 A gate valve is a good choice.
-A ball valve might be better if you care more about how easy it is to fix.
+A ball valve might be a better option if you prioritize ease of repair.

 • Maintenance

 Ball valves have more durability than gate valves.
-We expect a greater need for gate valve replacement and maintenance.
+We anticipate a higher demand for gate valve replacement and maintenance.

 Ball valves need no maintenance.
-If not removed from service, it’s better to replace them instead of repairing them.
-These valves find use in applications that involve high pressure and high cycles.
+If not removed from service, it’s better to replace them rather than repair them.
+These valves are used in applications that involve high pressure and high cycle counts.

 Globe Valve Vs. Ball Valve Vs Gate Valve